Fall Gardening: the last push

 - There is no stress on you from the heat!
 A practical consideration.
 This is why I say there is joy in fall gardening!
 Of course, I find joy in the garden all year long, but the cooler temps and the fresher air of fall make the garden particularly enjoyable.
 Not having sweat drip into my eyes is a big bonus also!

 - The flavor of some vegetables in the fall is incomparable!
 Carrots, lettuce, all dark-leafy greens, radishes; these are all so much sweeter and crisper in the cool of the fall!

 - Some plants, when planted in the fall will give you a harvest immediately, then come again in the earliest spring!
-Parsley does this here, even with winter temps going down into the negative digits, uncovered!
+Parsley does this here in zone 6b, even with winter temps going down into the negative digits, uncovered!
 Such a nice spring addition to the table.

 So, there you have it!
 7 benefits of a fall garden.
 If you can just push through and get to planning and planting, you will be so thankful you did!
 In just a few weeks time you will be walking through your garden in the cool weather picking plump, juicy, sweet, crunchy carrots to go with that crisp butterhead.

 Fall garden planning ideas